-Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M2P_32G connector.
+Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M2Q_32G and M2P_32G connectors.
+The M2Q_32G connector shares bandwidth with the SATA3 4, 5, 6, 7 connectors.
 The M2P_32G connector shares bandwidth with the SATA3 0 connector.
-Refer to the following table for details.
+Refer to the following tables for details.